-The existence of an A' may also help explain various other particle physics anomalies [47] such as the anomalous magnetic moment of the muon ((g-2) μ) [48].
+In addition to the various dark matter anomalies, the existence of an A' may also help explain various other particle physics anomalies [47] such as the anomalous magnetic moment of the muon ((g-2) μ) [48].
+The A' mass and coupling suggested by this anomaly lies close to the (g-2) μ bound shown in, for example, Fig. 2.3.1.
+The HPS experiment will probe a large part of this parameter space.

 While these experimental hints provide an urgent motivation to look for an A', it is important to emphasize the value of these searches in general.
 There has never been a systematic search for new GeV-scale force carriers that are weakly coupled to Standard Model particles.
 Nothing forbids their existence, and their discovery would have profound implications for our understanding of nature.
-The HPS experiment will probe a range of A' masses and couplings that are expected on general theoretical grounds, and suggested by astrophysical evidence.
+The HPS experiment will probe a range of A' masses and couplings that are expected on general theoretical grounds, and suggested by astrophysical evidence and the muon g-2 anomaly.

-Figure 2.3.1 Anticipated reach in $\alpha'/\alpha = \epsilon^2$ for the Heavy Photon Search (HPS) experiment at Hall B in JLab (red and maroon lines) with existing constraints on an A' from electron and muon anomalous magnetic moment measurements, a_e and a_μ (see [54]), the BaBar search for Y(3S) $\rightarrow \gamma \mu^+ \mu^-$ [49], and three beam dump experiments, E137, E141, and E774 [55, 56, 57] (see [11]).
+Figure 2.3.1 Anticipated reach in $\alpha'/\alpha = \epsilon^2$ for the Heavy Photon Search (HPS) experiment at Hall B in JLab (red lines) with existing constraints on an A' from electron and muon anomalous magnetic moment measurements, a_e and a{μ} (see [54]), the BaBar search for Y(3S) $\rightarrow \gamma \mu^+ \mu^-$ [49], and three beam dump experiments, E137, E141, and E774 [55, 56, 57] (see [11]).
 The a_μ and Y(3S) limits assume equal-strength couplings to electrons and muons.
-Also shown are estimates of potential 2σ sensitivities for A' searches in existing data (thin dashed lines), assuming optimal sensitivity as described in the text: KTeV $\pi^0 \rightarrow \gamma A' \rightarrow \gamma e^+$ e- (green dashed curve), KLOE $\Phi \rightarrow \eta A' \rightarrow \eta e^+ e^-$ (orange dashed curve) and Belle $e^+e^- \rightarrow \gamma A' \rightarrow \gamma \mu^+ \mu^-$ (gray dashed curve).
-In addition, we show the projected 2 σ sensitivities for the proposed "APEX" experiment in JLab Hall A (dotted purple) [58] and the proposed "DarkLight" experiment using the JLab Free-Electron Laser (FEL) (dotted blue) [59] The solid red (dashed maroon) lines assume an electron beam with a current of 400 nA incident for 3×10^6 seconds on a 0.25% (0.125%) radiation length tungsten target and a beam energy of 5.5 GeV (3.3 GeV).
-The upper solid red and dashed maroon lines correspond to the 2 σ sensitivity of a full resonance search.
-The lower contours in the same colors denote the sensitivity of a vertex-based resonance search.
+Also shown are estimates of potential 2o sensitivities for A' searches in existing data (thin dashed lines), assuming optimal sensitivity as described in the text: KTeV $\pi^0 \rightarrow \gamma A' \rightarrow \gamma e^+$ e (green dashed curve), KLOE $\Phi \rightarrow \eta A' \rightarrow \eta e^+ e$ (orange dashed curve) and Belle $e^+e \rightarrow \gamma A' \rightarrow \gamma \mu^+ \mu$ (gray dashed curve).
+In addition, we show the projected 2g sensitivities for the proposed "APEX" experiment in JLab Hall A (purple) [58] and the proposed "DarkLight" experiment using the JLab Free-Electron Laser (FEL) (blue) (we show the 5o sensitivity taken from [59]).
+The HPS lines assume an electron beam with a current of 450 nA (200 nA) incident for 9×106 seconds on a 0.25% (0.125%) radiation length tungsten target and a beam energy of 6.6 GeV (2.2 GeV).
+The upper solid red lines correspond to the 2 sensitivity of a full resonance search.
+The lower contours denote the sensitivity of a vertex-based resonance search.
 Here the lines correspond to 2.4 signal events where the vertex requirement was chosen to have 0.5 expected background events in each resolution-limited mass window.
 The full detector, trigger, and vertexing efficiencies have been included in these estimates.
-Note that all the curves for 3.3 GeV are preliminary and conservative.
 See Section 6 for a more detailed discussion.